xiaoli1996/SSBPR/README.md

 # SSBPR-Snore-based Sleep Body Position Recognition

+This repository contains the Snore-based Sleep Body Position Recognition dataset  (SSBPR) proposed in the INTERSPEECH 2023 paper [A Snoring Sound Dataset for Body Position Recognition: Collection, Annotation, and Analysis](https://arxiv.org/abs/2307.13346).

 ## Download
-You can submit official request access to the dataset via xiaoli1996@whu.edu.cn.
+You can submit an official request for access to the dataset via xiaoli1996@whu.edu.cn.

-## License
-The SSBPR corpus is being made freely available for download under a Creative Commons Attribution 4.0 International license.

 ## Citation